Payments for provider travel costs are often a source of confusion among NDIS participants and providers alike.

-Where a worker accompanies a participant on an outing or transports them from home to an activity, the worker’s travel time can be charged at the agreed hourly rate for the relevant support item.
+Where a worker accompanies a participant on an outing or transports them from home to an activity, the worker’s travel time can be charged at the hourly rate for the relevant support item if the participant agrees.

 If there are two or more participants on the same trip, the worker must claim the appropriate group rate.

 If you need some help to understand how travel and transport charges work under the NDIS, the Leap in!
-Crew are here to help.
-Give us a call on 1300 05 78 78 or chat with us here on our website (Monday to Friday 9am to 5pm).
+Crew is here to help.